 Contracts – $1.5 million is reserved for contracts that may be executed in FY 2021-22 for items such as data management improvements and/or a program performance audit to more closely evaluate the funding process and identify areas to improve administrative efficiency.
 The funding process is discussed in Section VIII.A.

-Staff Costs – In addition to funding projects/local assistance, the SADW Fund is used to support State Water Board staff costs for administration and implementation of SB 200 through 71 staff positions.
-Anticipated SAFER Program staff costs for FY 2021-22 are $13.2 million (this takes the projects costs from FY 2020-21 and assumes a return to normal salaries for staff).
+Staff Costs – In addition to funding projects/local assistance, the SADW Fund is used to support State Water Board staff costs for administration and implementation of SB 200 through 71 staff positions, which were authorized through the budget process.
+Anticipated SAFER Program staff costs for FY 2021-22 are $13.2 million (this takes the costs from FY 2020-21 and assumes a return to normal salaries for staff).
+Staff cost obligations associated with existing program positions must be met.
 More information on the SAFER Program Resources is included in Section VI.B.

 Funding Solution List for Systems Out of Compliance